X3n0m0rph59/precached/README.md

 ## What is my RAM doing?

-You can read about Linux's memory managment here: https://www.linuxatemyram.com/index.html
+You can read about Linux's memory management here: https://www.linuxatemyram.com/index.html

 ## Use precached if